 The archive includes the table of content, without abstract, of the issues from 1996 to 2006.
 Articles published in the issues 1996, 1997, 1998, 2000 and 2001 (out of print) can be freely downloaded (pdf format).

 Issues, single articles published from 2007 and subscriptions can be purchased online.
-Full-texts from 2007 are available on Rivisteweb for subscribing institutions.
+Full-texts from 2008 on are available on Rivisteweb for subscribing institutions.
 ESSPER association (Italian journals on Economy, Social sciences and History) provides the complete table of contents of issues published since 1996.